Skip to content

 • It uses ESM modules and latest ECMAScript and TypeScript features.

-• It does not depend on essential native node.js modules requiring compilation with node-gyp.
+• It does not depend on essential native node.js modules requiring install-time compilation with node-gyp.
 This greatly simplifies the installation experience for end-users (the ONNX runtime bundles precompiled NAPI modules for all supported platforms - it doesn't require any compilation during its installation).

 Package system